inkVerb/VIP/501/Lesson-08.md

 **SQL Tip**

-*We have many entries on our `publication_history` table...*
+*We have many entries on our `publication_history` table, even for the same piece...*

 | **11** :>

 ```sql
 SELECT id, piece_id, title, content, after FROM publication_history;
 ```

-*This is a handy SQL query to get only the most recent of each published piece:*
+*This is a handy SQL query to get only the most recent version of each published piece:*

 | **11** :>

 ```sql
 SELECT p1.id, p1.piece_id, p1.title, p1.content, p1.after, p1.date_live, p1.date_updated
 FROM publication_history p1 LEFT JOIN publication_history p2